benkeen/grunt-search/README.md

 - 0.1.0 - Dec 14th.
 Initial release.

-### Things To fix
+### Things To Improve

-- "searchString" is a pretty poor property name.
-- need to escape double-quotes in JSON file
-- each file is loaded entirely into memory right now.
-Be better to stream it in, from a memory perspective.
+- Each file is loaded entirely into memory right now.
+From a memory perspective it would be better to stream them in.
-- multi-line matches won't work.
+- Multi-line matches won't work.
+- Tests currently incomplete.

 ### License